Shadkoech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -R ugo+X -> adds execute permission to all directories for owner, group and others mkdir -m 751 my_dir -> creates a directory my_dir with 751 permission chgrp school hello -> changes the group owner to school from hello
+chmod -R ugo+X -> adds execute permission to all directories for owner, group and others mkdir -m 751 my_dir -> creates a directory my_dir with 751 permission chgrp school hello -> changes the group owner to school from hello chown -hR vincent:staff . -> Chnages owner to vincent and group owner to staff